Everything You Need To Know About AHAM & Air Purifier Standards

-Be mindful of terminology when evaluating whether an air purifier has a true HEPA filter.
-Some brands use the phrasing “HEPA-type filter,” which is your first indication it is not a true HEPA filter.
+Be mindful of terminology when evaluating whether an air purifier has a real HEPA filter.
+Some brands use the phrasing “HEPA-type filter,” which is your first indication it is not a real HEPA filter.

 Another way to tell if the air purification system has a real HEPA filter is by looking for a MERV rating.
 We talk about MERV ratings and what they mean in the next section.

-How do you know if you are using an air purifier with a true HEPA filter?
+How do you know if you are using an air purifier with a real HEPA filter?
 MERV ratings are an excellent guide.
 MERV ratings have one job: they show the efficiency of an air filter.
-Choosing an air purifier with a high MERV rating ensures you have selected one that uses a true HEPA filtration system that can remove the highest percentage of airborne particles.
+Choosing an air purifier with a high MERV rating ensures you have selected one that uses a real HEPA filtration system that can remove the highest percentage of airborne particles.

 Many air purifiers use foam pre-filters, which range between a MERV 1 and MERV 4 rating.
 These are among the lowest-performing filters.
 We recommend an air purification system with a MERV 6 to MERV 8 rated pre-filter.
 This ensures you strike a balance between filtering capabilities and airflow resistance.